EVENTS | ACTIVISM

 I started shaking.
 This was so unexpected and the exchange was making me feel uneasy and unwelcome, all at once.

-With that statement I felt like she had just invalidated my entire existence, like whatever I had gone through in my life didn’t matter at all.
+With that statement I felt like she had just invalidated my entire existence.
 It made me feel small and unimportant, almost like an outsider that dared to invade a space that wasn’t built for me.
 At that moment I was ready to leave.
-I had gone to the event with the aim of supporting the cause and writing up something in support of the work that Suburbia and TWOCC were doing together.
-What was I supposed to write about now?
+I had gone to the event with the aim of uplifting the work that Suburbia and TWOCC were doing together.
+What was I supposed to write about the event now?

 I went up to the rooftop to catch some fresh air.
 Thee Suburbia was standing there talking to a couple of other performers.
 She turned to me and asked me how I was doing.
 I told her what had just transpired.
 She showed instant concern and a flicker of a shadow appeared on her face.
 “I’m so sorry that happened,” she said.
 “It’s not your fault, maybe she is just drunk,” I responded.